LubosKuzma/GENCTF2023/SteganographyChallenges/README.md

   - **Category**: Steganography
   - **Description**: In this steganography challenge, participants are presented with an image that conceals a hidden text file.
 To extract the text file from the image, you must uncover the passphrase, which is ingeniously hidden within the image itself in base64 encoded format.
 The extracted text file contains base64-encoded data, which, when decoded, transforms into an image.
 This image is a QR code that, when scanned, reveals the coveted flag.
   - **Flag**: GENCTF{B@se64_T0_Im@g3}
-  - **Quick Guide**: First find the base64 encoded passpharse hidden in the image file using tools like binwalk, base64 deocde the passpharse and use it to extract the text file from the image.
+  - **Quick Guide**: First find the base64 encoded password (S3cureP455w0rd) hidden in the image file using tools like binwalk, base64 deocde the passpharse and use it to extract the text file from the image.
 The text file will have base64 data which can be converted to image using online base64 to image converter tools.
 The image from this conversion is a qr code, which can read using qr code reader and this contains the flag.
-  - **Hint**: Think about how you can convert this data into something visual, something that might hide another secret.
+  - **Hint**: Base64 can be deocded into more than just text.

 ## Challenge 5
   - **Category**: Steganography